cloudmesh-community/sp19-222-101/project-report/report.md

 ## Conclusion

 Our implementation of a spam email classifier is a building block for a more sophisticated spam filter.
-Currently our service is only capable of making predictions on one email at a time, and each prediction requires the user to upload a new file containing the email text.
+Currently, our service is only capable of making predictions on one email at a time, and each prediction requires the user to upload a new file containing the email text.
 A more sophisticated spam filter would be integrated into an email app and could automatically classify incoming